15 Smart Ways to Keep Your Property Safe From a Bushfire

 11. Repair your roof if tiles are damaged or missing

-If your roof has damaged tiles, repair or replace them.
+If your roof has damaged tiles, repair or replaces them.
 And if there are missing tiles, install new ones.
-This way, fire won’t go through the roof and into your home.
+This way, the roof will act as a buffer against the fire and stop it from spreading into your home.
+And because fire moves quickly, stalling it in any way you can give you more time to put it out.

 12. Seal gaps in walls, under the house and around doors and windows